Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/E2E Flow.md

 ## 3. Trigger Testing Flow

 - Thoroughly test account-level triggers to ensure your automation works end-to-end before release.
-- Make sure to turn ON the dedicated test feature toggle - (spec: xxx) for enabling the testing process
+- Ensure the relevant feature toggle (`ft-...`, provided separately) is enabled for test environment.

 ### Step 3.1: Install Your App on the Test Site